 Concept and terminology of data communications, equipment, protocols (including ISO/OSI and TCP/IP), architectures; transmission alternatives, regulatory issues and network management.
 Additional projects/assignments reqd for grad cr.

 Graphical user interfaces; rendering for realism including shading, shadows and textures; fractals; raster displays, pixmaps, and antialiasing; 3D curves and surfaces; color theory; hidden surfaces; ray tracing; games.
+Additional work required for graduate credit.
 (Spring only)

 CS J428/J528 Games and Virtual Environments (3 cr)